nghttp2/nghttp2/README.rst

 * `ngtcp2 <https://github.com/ngtcp2/ngtcp2>`_
 * `nghttp3 <https://github.com/ngtcp2/nghttp3>`_

+In order to build optional eBPF program to direct an incoming QUIC UDP datagram to a correct socket for nghttpx, the following libraries are
+required:

+* libbpf-dev

 Compiling libnghttp2 C source code requires a C99 compiler.  gcc 4.8 is known to be adequate.
 In order to compile the C++ source code, gcc
 >= 6.0 or clang >= 6.0 is required.
 C++ source code requires C++14